beechwoodswimclubky/beechwoodswimclub/src/pages/faqs.md

 *What are the annual dues for a bond-holder?*

 The annual dues depend on the type of membership the bond-holder chooses for the season.
-A breakdown of the various memberships and annual dues associated with each can be found here.\*\** (Stephanie, make “here” a link to the dues breakdown I mentioned from 5 seasons if we choose to go that route?)
+A breakdown of the various memberships and annual dues associated with each can be found here.

 *Is bond ownership required for all memberships?*

 There are seasonal rental membership options available that do not require the member to be a bond-holder.
-Information about rental memberships can be found here. .\*\** (Stephanie, make “here” a link to the dues breakdown I mentioned from 5 seasons if we choose to go that route?)
+Information about rental memberships can be found here.

 *What is the duration of the club’s season, and when must membership dues be paid for the season?*